 The ability to perform research suggests that a facility is interested in advancing itself.
 In most of the countries ICHF serves, the facilities and funds necessary for basic research are simply not available to carry out research projects.

 ICHF therefore encourages clinical research projects at all the sites it assists.
 A number of the sites ICHF visits are enrolled in clinical research studies initiated by the ICHF.
 The clinical research projects are related to improving the care provided to children with heart disease in the countries it assists.
 Engaging medical colleagues in research projects is one of the processes ICHF uses to stimulate further education and self-evaluation; thus promoting grown in these areas.
 Listed here is a sampling of the research projects conducted by ICHF.
-For further information, please contact the ICHF Medical Director, Dr. William Novick.
+For further information, please contact our Medical Director Dr. Soto

 Research Project: Double Flap Patch Ventricular (DFV) Septal Defect Closure technique

 The ICHF pioneered the DFV technique specifically to treat children with pulmonary hypertension who had previously been denied an operation because of the high mortality associated with closing these defects.